getsentry/rfcs/text/0079-exception-groups.md

   - `ValueError`
   - `ValueError`

-Then there are 5 top-level exceptions, all of type `ValueError`.
+There are 5 top-level exceptions, all of type `ValueError`.
 Thus, the event should only be grouped based on a single `ValueError`, and the others should be ignored for purposes of issue grouping.
 That one of them has a chained `TypeError` is not relevant, at least not in this initial plan.